Providence Art Galleries, Museums, Supplies & More

 • Juan Pablo Duarte Statue at Roger Williams Park

-Artist Boris Bally and the Guns For Goods buyback program collaborated on the Gun Totem, a sculptural piece.
-Guns were deactivated and thrown into a concrete pillar rather than being destroyed.
+Artist Boris Bally and the Guns For Goods buyback program collaborated on the Gun Totem which is a sculptural piece commemorating when guns were deactivated and thrown into a concrete pillar rather than being destroyed.
 The weapons were subsequently exposed after the concrete was scraped away.

-Brigadier General Casimir Pulaski’s equestrian monument may be seen in Roger Williams Park.
-On an 8′ by 9′ by 15′ granite foundation, a magnificent 14′ by 5.5′ by 13′ bronze equestrian statue of Brigadier General Casimir Pulaski rises.
-A
+Brigadier General Casimir Pulaski’s equestrian monument may be seen in Roger Williams Park where on an 8′ by 9′ by 15′ granite foundation a magnificent 14′ by 5.5′ by 13′ bronze equestrian statue of Brigadier General Casimir Pulaski rises.

-Bowen L. Church, commonly known as the Bandmaster, is commemorated with a bronze statue near the north end of Roosevelt Pond in Roger Williams Park.
-A bronze statue of the bandleader, measuring 7.5′ by 33″ by 30″, stands on a 2.5′ diameter circular base that sits on a wedge-shaped taupe and white tiled platform supported by a low rock wall.
+Bowen L. Church who was commonly known as the Bandmaster is commemorated with a bronze statue near the north end of Roosevelt Pond in Roger Williams Park.
+A bronze statue of the bandleader measuring 7.5′ by 33″ by 30″ stands on a 2.5′ diameter circular base that sits on a wedge-shaped taupe and white tiled platform supported by a low rock wall.

-On Hawthorne Avenue in Roger Williams Park a monument honors Juan Pablo Duarte, a founding father of the Dominican Republic.
-A life-size metal bust stands atop a 5′ high trapezoidal stone foundation.
+On Hawthorne Avenue in Roger Williams Park a cool statue near you honors Juan Pablo Duarte who was a founding father of the Dominican Republic.
+It is a life-size metal bust stands atop a 5′ high trapezoidal stone foundation.

 Providence Art Classes